cmacdonnacha/react-boilerplate/README.md

-This is a ReactJS boilerplate.
-It's not perfect, but it's ideal 👌
+🚀 This is a ReactJS boilerplate 🚀 It's not perfect, but it's ideal 👌

 <!-- prettier-ignore-start -->
 ![Continuous Integration](https://github.com/cmacdonnacha/react-boilerplate/workflows/Continuous%20Integration/badge.svg)